Kazerun: Sasanian Empire

-The period of the Sasanian Empire is the peak period of prosperity of the Kazerun region.
-At this time, Shapur I, the Sassanid king, after defeating the Roman Empire in the Battle of Edessa, ordered the construction of a city called Bishapur in 266 AD. and for this reason, the city of Bishapur was built according to the Roman city-building method (Hippodamus) and by Roman prisoners.
+The period of the Sasanian Empire marked the peak of prosperity of the Kazerun region.
+After defeating the Roman Empire in the Battle of Edessa, Shapur I, king of the Sasanian Empire, ordered the construction of a city called Bishapur in 266 AD.
+The city of Bishapur was built according to the Roman city-building method (Hippodamus) by Roman prisoners.

-At that time, two cities named Kazerun and Old City (romanized: Shahr-e Kohneh) were also located near Bishapur, which were merged with each other under the name of Kazerun in later centuries.
+At that time, two cities named Kazerun and Old City (romanized: Shahr-e Kohneh) were also located near Bishapur.

-At the same time as the foundation of the city of Bishapur, Shapur I also began to develop the city of Kazerun.
-The city of Bishapur was one of the capitals of the Sasanian Empire and the center of the Shapur-Khwarrah, and Kazerun and the Old City were also considered its subsidiaries.
-At that time, the city of Kazerun included three districts: Nowred, Raheban and Derist, and the Old City was located in an area between today's Kazerun and Lake Parishan.
+Alongside the construction of Bishapur, Shapur I began to develop the city of Kazerun.
+Bishapur became one of the capitals of the Sasanian Empire and the center of the Shapur-Khwarrah, and Kazerun and the Old City were also considered its subsidiaries.

+During this time, the city of Kazerun included three districts: Nowred, Raheban and Derist.
+The Old City was located in an area between today's Kazerun and Lake Parishan.